chelsea-stech/odin-recipes/README.md

 # odin-recipes
-This project is a place to practice all the HTML skills I have gained through my time using The Odin Project.
+This project is a place to practice all the HTML, CSS, and other skills I have gained through my time using The Odin Project.
 Skills may include: creating an index and other pages, setting up paragraphs and lists, adding pictures, and